5 ways of checking for duplicates in Google Sheets

 This method allows you to easily filter the sheet by the first or repeated instance.
 For example, you can filter in the first occurrences of the email addresses and use YAMM segmentation to send your campaign to the filtered rows only without removing any rows from your sheet.

-Search for duplicates in Google Sheets by listing unique values in a different column
+5.How to search for duplicates in Google Sheets by listing unique values in a different column

 This is a simple method if rather than deleting duplicates in place, you want to pull unique values into another column or even sheet.